ulixee/platform/client/docs/interface/remote-client.md

 This is the default use-case for using Ulixee Client.
 You supply a connection URI or Object to the datastore you want to query.

-You can also pass in a local Datastore, Function, Table, or Crawl instance to the constructor, however, this will return a different set of properties and methods than shown on this page.
+You can also initialize clients with a local Datastore, Table, Function or Crawler instance, however, these clients provide a more limited set of properties and methods than what is shown on this page.
 See [Local Client](./local-client.md).

 ## Constructor